willyyeremi/unilever-scraping-project-rest-api/README.md

-# Unilever Scrapper: API
+# Unilever Scrapper: REST-API
-This is a sub-repository for REST API related project.
+This is a sub-repository for the REST-API related project.

 ## Gateway